-The head of the tax office determines the tax base amount, including any adjustments, and the amount of gift tax liability within three months of the filing due date of the tax return.
+The district tax office may revisit the gift tax returns filed and assess additional taxes within six months from the filing due date of the tax return.

-In principle, the value of inherited property is assessed based on its current market value (e.g., acquisition price, appraised value) on the commencement date of inheritance.
+In principle, the value of inherited property is assessed based on its current market value (e.g., arm's-length price, appraised value) on the commencement date of inheritance.
 The following methods of valuation are applied when the market value is not available:

-- Land: publicly notified individual land price in accordance with the Public Notice of Values and Appraisal of Real Estate Act - ► Buildings: the value determined and published by the Commissioner of the National Tax Service (NTS) every year - Listed stocks: four-month average closing market price (two months prior to and two months after the valuation date) - Non-listed stocks: the value of unlisted shares shall be calculated based on the weighted average of the adjusted net income value per share and the adjusted net asset value per share in the proportion of 3 to 2.
+- Land: publicly notified individual land price in accordance with the Public Notice of Values and Appraisal of Real Estate Act - ► Buildings: the value determined and published by the Commissioner of the National Tax Service (NTS) every year - Listed stocks: four-month average closing market price (two months prior to and two months after the valuation date) - Non-listed stocks: the value of unlisted shares shall be calculated based on the weighted average of the adjusted net income value per share and the adjusted net asset value per share in the proportion of three to two (exceptions may apply).
 Please see below for the definition of net asset value and net income value for IGTL valuation purposes.
-If the value of non-listed stock computed based on the method prescribed under the IGTL is less than 80% of the adjusted net asset value, 80% of the adjusted net asset value would be deemed as the value of the non-listed stock. - Net asset value = total net assets on the valuation date after adjustments (including goodwill computed under the IGTL) - Net income value = weighted average adjusted after-tax net income during the preceding three years/discount rate (currently, 10%)
+If the value of non-listed stock computed based on the method prescribed under the IGTL is less than 80% of the adjusted net asset value, 80% of the adjusted net asset value would be deemed as the value of the non-listed stock. - Net asset value = total net assets on the valuation date after adjustments (including goodwill computed under the IGTL) - ► Net income value = weighted average adjusted after-tax net income during the preceding three years/discount rate (currently, 10%)